andybolano/sol-ecosystem/README.md

 Contains shared user interface (UI) components that ensure consistency and visual coherence across all microfrontends of the system.
 Facilitates agile development and uniform interface updates.
 [View Project](https://github.com/andybolano/sol-shared-library).

 ### 3. Sol Trip Management:
 This microfrontend specializes in trip management, offering a complete listing where users can view, create and edit trips.
-It provides an intuitive interface to optimize shipment-related operations.[View Project](https://github.com/andybolano/sol-tripManagement).
+It provides an intuitive interface to optimize shipment-related operations.
+[View Project](https://github.com/andybolano/sol-tripManagement).

 ### 4. Shell:
 Acts as the integrating layer of the project, combining the different microfrontends in a harmonious way.
 Provides a cohesive user experience by combining the functionalities of the different independent projects.
+[View Project](https://github.com/andybolano/shell/).

 ### 5. Sol Ecosystem:
 The central project that brings together and coordinates all integrated repositories.
 It represents the culmination of integration, offering a complete and robust system for the efficient management of shipping logistics.